Picturesque Scenery / 絶景

 Fukui

-Echizen-Ono Castle stands atop Mt.
-Kame, towering over central Ono City.
-The castle was built over a period of four years from around 1576.
-A castle town developed, known as the Little Kyoto of the Hokuriku Region due to its use of a grid plan, just like the old capital.
-Since then, Ono has prospered as the center of the Oku-Echizen region.
-Echizen-Ono Castle is located in the Ono Basin, which is surrounded by mountains on all sides.
-On early winter mornings when the weather conditions are just right, a sea of clouds can form, and if you are lucky, you can see the castle in the sky floating in the sea of clouds.
+Echizen Ono Castle stands atop Mt.
+Kameyama, in the Ono basin located northwest of Ono City.
+The castle was built over a period of five years from around 1575 and the castle town known as "the Little Kyoto of the Hokuriku Region" has developed with the grid plan just like the old capital Kyoto and has prospered as the center of the Oku-Echizen Region since then.
+The Echizen Ono Castle, located in the Ono Basin, is surrounded by mountains from all sides.
+At early winter morning hours, when the conditions are just right, a sea of clouds form, and if lucky, the castle floating in the sea of clouds my be seen.

 Ishikawa

-Click here for more on Senmaida Rice Terraces
+Click here for more on Shiroyone Senmaida Rice Terraces

 Toyama